Rugby union in New Zealand

-Rugby union is the unofficial national sport of New Zealand.
-The men's national team, the All Blacks, is currently ranked the third best national rugby team in the world.
-The sport has been known in New Zealand since 1870.
-The top domestic competitions are the professional National Provincial Championship and amateur Heartland Championship, and above them Super Rugby, in which New Zealand has five franchises.
+Rugby union (usually referred to as simply "rugby") has been played in New Zealand since 1870 and is the most popular sport in the country as well as being the de facto national sport.
+In a 2023 survey, 75% of respondents said they followed the sport.

+In their respective World Rugby Rankings, the men's national team, the All Blacks, is currently ranked second and the women's national team, the Black Ferns, is currently ranked third.
 The country co-hosted and won the first ever Rugby World Cup in 1987, and hosted and won the 2011 Rugby World Cup.
-The men have won three World Cups (1987, 2011, 2015), tied with South Africa, the most of any other country.
-They are the current World Champions for Women's rugby union and in rugby sevens for men and women.
+The men have won three World Cups (1987, 2011, 2015), the second most of any country after South Africa.

+New Zealand are the current World Champions for Women's rugby union and were rugby sevens finalists for men and women.

+The top domestic club competitions are the professional National Provincial Championship and amateur Heartland Championship, and above them the transnational Super Rugby, in which New Zealand has 5 out of 11 franchises.

 History

-Before Europeans arrived in New Zealand, the Māori were playing a ball game called ki-o-rahi which greatly resembled Australian Rules Football and rugby football.
+Before Europeans arrived in New Zealand, the Māori were playing a ball game called kī-o-rahi which greatly resembled Australian Rules Football and rugby football.
 It has been suggested that this may have influenced New Zealand playing styles, especially amongst the indigenous population.